-Any governmental entity, business or corporation that has developed and completed a program in 2022 or 2023 is eligible to enter.
+Any governmental entity, business or corporation that has developed and completed a program in 2024 is eligible to enter.
 Entries previously considered for this award are ineligible.

 To help us better understand your program, please answer the following questions, using up to three (3) double-sided $8 \frac{1}{2}$ x 11" white pages.